This website requires JavaScript.

 So, how do you combat the extra degree of separation between business and customer when customer service is outsourced?

-We talked to Theo Panaritis, a customer service training specialist, about how businesses should get involved in how BPOs train employees.
+We talked to Theo Panaritis, a customer service training specialist, about how businesses should get involved in how BPOs train employees:

-“Continuous training should be at the core of the quality maintenance efforts.
+Continuous training should be at the core of the quality maintenance efforts.
 Not only product training, but also power skills training – focusing on communication and agility.

 What is also important here is to set clear communal processes.
-Just because support is outsourced, it doesn’t mean that the goals are different!
+Just because customer support is outsourced, it doesn’t mean that the goals are different!
 What is important here is to blend the outsourced team with the in-house related departments and teams.

-The outsourced team shouldn’t feel like an outsider and should be involved in the company updates.
+The outsourced customer support team shouldn’t feel like an outsider and should be involved in the company updates.
 Blending teams in a collaborative environment is not an easy task, but it’s something that we have all been preparing for in the last two years where remote and hybrid work have left their mark.

 Problem #3: Consistency & calibration